FrostFlowerFairy/SkyBase/README.md

-SkyBase is a client-first decentralized DBMS for building secure dapp and Web3 projects in any langauge and for any platform; mobile, web, desktop and IoT.
+SkyBase is a decentralized database for building secure dapp and Web3 projects in any langauge and for any platform; mobile, web, desktop, datacenter, and IoT.

-Skybase is a fork of https://graphikdb.github.io/graphik/
+Skybase is a fork of https://graphikdb.github.io/graphik/ and uses CRDT replication similar to Riak and OrbitDB.

 ## Quick Start